 Liberty Bell Replica

-We were contracted by the Department of the Treasury to conserve the Reproduction Liberty Bell.
-The bell was transported to us’s studio for treatment.
+Our conservators were contracted by the Department of the Treasury to conserve the Reproduction Liberty Bell.
+The bell was transported to our studio for treatment.
 The bell was completely disassembled to facilitate the paint and corrosion removal.
 Existing coatings were removed from steel/iron elements by immersing them in a tank solution of hot caustic (potassium hydroxide).
 The pieces were rinsed, force-dried to minimize flash rusting, coated with a powder coating system and oven-cured.

 Old coatings were removed from the bronze elements using a solvent-based paint stripper and steam.
 Bronze surfaces were washed with a non-ionic detergent and loose corrosion products were removed using soft bronze wire brushes.
 Areas of uneven color in the existing patina were modified using a tinted black wax.
 The client determined the plaque should be patinated green to match the color of the bell.
 The bell and plaque received two applications of wax applied to a heated surface.